 The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ, if applicable, and, in the case of bonds payable from taxes, the District's voters.
-Additional consent from the City may be required to the extent the amount of bonds to be issued exceeds the amount authorized by the City.
-See "THE BONDS - Authority for Issuance" for details regarding authorized but unissued Bonds of the District.
+Additional consent from the City may also be required to the extent the amount of bonds to be issued exceeds the amount authorized by the City.
 Neither Texas law nor the Bond Order imposes a limitation on the amount of additional bond which may be issued by the District.
 Any additional bonds issued by the District may dilute the security for the Bonds.

 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
-The issuance of additional bonds is subject to approval of the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
+The issuance of certain additional bonds is subject to approval of the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.